Long-term Bitcoin bulls hodl strong despite five-month price high By Cointelegraph - Up News Info

-On-chain analytics provider glassnode reports that long-term holders are refusing to sell despite the BTC markets rallying to a five-month price high.
+On-chain analytics provider Glassnode reported that long-term (BTC) holders are refusing to sell despite the BTC markets rallying to a five-month price high.

-In its Oct.
-11 “Week on Chain” report, Glassnode noted that “long-term holders” — BTC wallets that have not seen outflows for more than 155 days — are currently sitting on nearly 13.3 million BTC or 70% of Bitcoin’s supply.
+In its Monday “Week On-chain” report, Glassnode noted that “long-term holders” — BTC wallets that have not seen outflows for more than 155 days — are currently sitting on nearly 13.3 million BTC or 70% of Bitcoin’s supply.

 Continue Reading on Coin Telegraph